OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 ## Source code

-The Octopus Copilot source code can be found on [GitHub](https://github.com/OctopusSolutionsEngineering/OctopusCopilot).
+The Octopus extension source code can be found on [GitHub](https://github.com/OctopusSolutionsEngineering/OctopusCopilot).

-Octopus Copilot generates much of the prompt context using the Octoterra application.
+The Octopus extension generates much of the prompt context using the Octoterra application.
 The source code for Octoterra is found on [GitHub](https://github.com/OctopusSolutionsEngineering/OctopusTerraformExport/actions).